District-scale Gold Exploration in Yukon

 The following year, Triumph Gold launched an exploration and drilling program to test the six-kilometer-long coincident geochemical and geophysical anomaly and followed up on areas of high-grade mineralization from the 2017 program.
 The company unearthed two new mineralized zones at the WAu breccia and the Blue Sky zone, one of the longest and highest grading gold-copper porphyries in the Yukon.

 In 2019 Triumph Gold began a ground-breaking drill program that tested the down-dip extension of the Blue Sky porphyry, WAu breccia and a 2.8-kilometer-long chargeability anomaly that underlies the six-kilometer-long soil anomaly that encompasses the Nucleus, Revenue and Blue Sky zones.
 Initial results from Triumph Gold’s 2019 drill program intersected 400 meters of 1.2 g/t gold equivalent and 102 meters of 1.3 g/t gold equivalent.
-The company has announced a follow-up exploration program in 2020 designed to advance the underexplored, near-surface gold targets on the project.

 In addition to its Freegold Mountain project, Triumph Gold also owns two non-core assets in British Columbia and the Yukon.
 The Tad/Toro project shares similar geology to the Freegold Mountain project, which is 40 kilometers northwest of the property.
 The property hosts two areas of interest: the Main zone and the Nit occurrence.
 Both areas require further follow-up work before developing a resource estimate.